An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Numerical Examples

 \section{Numerical Examples}

-In this section, we numerically review the examples described in the previous section.
-We also consider an additional example derived from a nonlinear stochastic optimal control problem in up to 1000 dimensions.
+In this section, we numerically revisit the examples described in the previous section and consider an additional high-dimensional example derived from a nonlinear stochastic optimal control problem.
+The purpose of these experiments is to validate the proposed BML objective and its theoretical interpretation, including the relation between small BML values and small solution errors in the tested problems.
+They are not intended as a comprehensive benchmark against existing numerical solvers.